atTC2/fyp/README.md

 ## Current Status

 In terms of NLP...
-* For Task 1, the existing SVM is not doing bad, at least as far as my own evaluation is concerned.
-I believe the ScienceIE scripts to be scoring lower than I am calculating as I think they include matching the exact boundaries rather than just matching phrases, but clearly some more work is needed.
-The plan for future SVM development is to use the parse trees of sentences, to a) try to make key phrases that are actually phrases (and not just a string of tokens that the system deems to be key phrases) and b) to use some of this information as support vectors to further help the boundary and key phrase identification.
+* For Task 1, the existing SVM is doing fine, and I think is about ready to leave alone.
+Official scripts give up to ~0.17 which isn't as good as the achievements at ScienceIE but good enough for me, especially when compared with my own evaluation which is a little fairer.
 Clustering was atempted (using Word2Vec to help calculate distance) but this didn't seem to be very good, usually making just 1 giant cluster which swallowed up single tokens at a time.
 * For Task 2, the existing method of using Word2Vec with a simple averaging algorithm seems fairly effective (over 50% of classification on gold data is correct).
 The current SVM attempt is awful compared.
 It may be interesting to try a CRF on it and a gazetteer (trained off of existing data and WordNet potentially).
 * For Task 3, the existing SVM using Word2Vec is not very good at all.
 A limited number of words appear in WordNet meaning that may not be a way to work on this task either.
 A rule engine is expensive to build and probably unachievable, although potentially dynamic searching of Wikipedia/Freebase (resources used by the best solution at SemEval 2017) may be a good solution to at least produce some good output).